katie-hughes/brne_social_nav/README.md

 ros2 launch unitree_nav control.launch.py use_rviz:=false
 ```
 ### Creating `odom` updates
-The onboard Xavier is also responsible for providing odometry updates of the robot.
+The onboard Xavier can be responsible for providing odometry updates of the robot.
 If you need to generate a map of the area, run the following launchfile.
 You should only need to do this once provided the resulting map is good.
 ```
 ros2 launch unitree_nav mapping.launch.py use_rviz:=false restart_map:=true localize_only:=false
 ```